reactjs/react.dev/content/docs/reconciliation.md

 ### Component Elements Of The Same Type

 When a component updates, the instance stays the same, so that state is maintained across renders.
 React then updates the props of the underlying component instance to match the new element.
-If the component implements the `getDerivedStateFromProps()` static method, React will similarly update the component instance with any changed state.

 Next, the `render()` method is called and the diff algorithm recurses on the previous result and the new result.

 ### Recursing On Children